 Some call the new houses McMansions or monster houses.
 At any rate, houses much larger than those currently in the neighborhood are being built on newly vacant lots.

 And often the tear downs were perfectly decent homes situated in a nice location.
 Redevelopment and upgrading the housing stock to appeal to the current market are admirable goals.
 A government or a large developer may have a very sound reason for doing such a thing within the confines of a market economy.

 But here we're talking about opportunists buying individual parcels to do tear downs and over-build.
-There are several courses of action for a person who is concerned about the tear downs scenario in their particular neighborhood:
+Below we'll outline several courses of action for a person concerned about tear downs in a particular neighborhood.

 • Learn your facts.
 Find out whether one developer is responsible, or whether a variety of apparently unconnected persons are engaging in this activity.
 If one or a few persons predominate, try to interview them and learn their intentions.

-Listen to why they think your neighborhood is such a hot commodity, listen for a strategy, and listen for their motivation.
+Pay attention to why they think your neighborhood is such a hot commodity, listen for a strategy, and probe to find out their motivation.

 • Next learn the attitudes of your public officials.
 They may well think the tear downs are absolutely wonderful.
 After all, it means their location is popular, and their property tax base is soaring.
 They have "bragging rights," and people don't get into politics without some ego.

 • Also talk to any city planners that may be employees or consultants to your community.
 What do they think of what's happening?
 Are there any ways to use the zoning ordinance or the comprehensive plan (sometimes called a master plan, a land use plan, housing plan, or policy statement) to argue against the tear downs?

 After all, zoning began as a way of assuring that light and air were available to tenement houses in New York City, and here you are being deprived of the morning sunlight and evening breezes that you have enjoyed all these years!